Seeking Support and Chat for New Ileostomy

 I just joined this August 2019 and found a wealth of comfort and information.
 You are just months or so old with a stoma.
 I recall the mess dealing with leaks and various products out there.
 You find emotional and educational support here and possibly will make besties here for a long time.
 There are veterans here with a stoma and newbies like us.
 It's a learning process for us newbies.
 You just hang in there.
 I wish I knew about this site 2 years ago.
 Would have been in a better place for sure.
 Good luck and keep up on the replies and posts.

-What I normally do before I reply to a post is check out the postee's profile to get an idea of what their story is, then reply.
+What I normally do before I reply to a post is check out the poster's profile to get an idea of what their story is, then reply.
 The people without profiles?
 I don't usually bother with them.
 It's a share and share alike deal the way I see it.
 If you don't show me yours, I am stuck.
 I showed you mine, ha ha.

-Keep in mind some folks on here are looking to meet, greet, and even date.
-But more importantly, some are here to give and get support.
+Keep in mind some folks on here are looking to meet, greet, and even date, but more importantly, some are here to give and get support.
 You may even learn a few tricks to keeping those leaks at bay, for example.

 As for family?
 Some suck and some don't suck as much.
 That's why we are here.
 We don't suck.
 It's a disgusting, embarrassing journey where here you will find your way, and no one cares you poop in a bag.
 We all do.

-Good luck and welcome again.--Warrior
+Good luck and welcome again. --Warrior

 Jules23

-I hate coffee mine would be a tea ha ha
+I hate coffee; mine would be a tea, ha ha.

 w30bob